emberjs/guides/source/localizable/tutorial/autocomplete-component.md

 ```

 We use the `init` hook to seed our initial listings by calling the `filter` action with an empty value.
-Our `handleFilterEntry` action calls our filter action based on the `value` attribute set by our input helper.
+Our `handleFilterEntry` action calls a function called `filter` based on the `value` attribute set by the input helper.

-The `filter` action is [passed](../../components/triggering-changes-with-actions/#toc_passing-the-action-to-the-component) in by the calling object.
-This is a pattern known as _closure actions_.
+The `filter` function is passed in by the calling object.
+This is a pattern known as [closure actions](../../components/triggering-changes-with-actions/#toc_passing-the-action-to-the-component).

+Notice the `then` function called on the result of calling the `filter` function.
+The code expects the `filter` function to return a promise.
+A [promise](http://emberjs.com/api/classes/RSVP.Promise.html) is a JavaScript object that represents the result of an asynchronous function.
+A promise may or may not be executed at the time you receive it.
+To account for this, it provides functions, like `then` that let you give it code it will run when it eventually does receive a result.

-To implement these actions, we'll create a `rentals` controller.
+To implement the `filter` function to do the actual filter of rentals by city, we'll create a `rentals` controller.
-Controllers can contain actions and properties available to the template of its corresponding route.
+[Controllers](../../controllers/) contain actions and properties available to the template of its corresponding route.
+In our case we want to generate a controller called `rentals`.
+Ember will know that a controller with the name of `rentals` will apply to the route with the same name.

 Generate a controller for the `rentals` route by running the following: